All Episodes

 At what point did you or the special counsel team determine that there was no evidence of collusion between the Trump campaign and Russia?

-You determined there was no collusion on the part of the Trump campaign, which implies that you also determined the allegations within the steel dossier to be invalid.
+You determined there was no collusion on the part of the Trump campaign, which implies that you also determined the allegations within the Steele dossier to be invalid.

-Was there an obligation on your part, if you're looking into Russian interference to inform the Pfizer court of that fraud?
+Was there an obligation on your part, if you're looking into Russian interference, to inform the FISA court of that fraud?

-Did you examine the effects of on the election that may have resulted from a fusion GPS-led steel disinformation campaign?
+Did you examine the effects on the election that may have resulted from a fusion GPS-led Steele disinformation campaign?

 That's a big question.

-This is why I keep saying Farrah violations, taxi medallions, uh taxes and loan applications, but we can't look at a dirty bought and paid for Russian dossier used to spy on the opposition party candidate.
+This is why I keep saying FARA violations, taxi medallions, taxes and loan applications, but we can't look at a dirty, bought, and paid-for Russian dossier used to spy on the opposition party candidate.

 Amazing.